jsenv/core/docs/bundling/bundling.md

 false
 ```

-When true, the generated bundle will be minified.

 ### bundleIntoRelativePath

+> relative path to a folder where the bundle files will be written

 - `generateGlobalBundle` default value: